fc2115/Mushrooms/README.md

 The model was able to successfully predict whether mushrooms were edible or not with a 99.8% accuracy, with a total of 0 False Negatives.

 #### mushrooms-final.csv
 The dataset used for the analysis.

+Note that all code is written in python version 2.7.